Holiday Foods to Help Maintain Weight

 Goat cheese

-Goat cheese is the healthier option because it carries fewer calories and has significantly less sodium.
+Goat cheese may be a better option because it carries fewer calories and has significantly less sodium.
 It is also richer in certain vitamins and nutrients (Vitamins A, B, D and K, as well as calcium, potassium, magnesium and iron).

 Perhaps more importantly, goat cheese is easier to digest because it contains less lactose.
 For people whose systems react negatively when lactose is taken in, goat cheese acts as a great alternative because it does not cause the same disruption to your digestion.
 Being similarly structured to human milk, our digestive systems take it in with much more ease as well.